 Once a patient falls into the heart failure range, they will be lethargic and have severe limits on activities.
 Other clinical manifestations of heart failure can include peripheral edema (i.e. swelling in the feet, legs, ankles, or stomach), pulmonary edema, and shortness of breath.
 In many cases, this can lead to depression.

 In evaluating the frequency of heart failure in the U.S, statistics from the U.S. Centers for Disease Control (CDC) find that approximately 5.7 million adults are afflicted with this condition.
-Additionally, care for congestive heart failure costs an estimated at $30.7B per year.
-Furthermore, mortality rates of patients suffering from heart failure indicate its clinical severity, with 1-in-5 patients with this condition dying within a year of receiving the diagnosis.
+Additionally, care for congestive heart failure costs an estimated $30.7B per year.
+Furthermore, the mortality rates of patients suffering from heart failure indicate its clinical severity, with 1 in 5 patients with this condition dying within a year of receiving the diagnosis.

 Treatment Options for Congestive Heart Failure (CHF)

-A patient who is experiencing severe heart failure has limited treatment options, which are expensive, complicated, and have major lifestyle implications.
+A patient experiencing severe heart failure has limited treatment options, which are expensive, complicated, and have major lifestyle implications.